 Son and heir Michael Corleone with screen wife Kay: Like the patriarch of the fictional Corleone family, Vito, many business owners do hope that one or more of their children will carry on the family business.

-Macquarie University research into intra-family succession suggests that painful conflicts between filial loyalty and the desire for personal autonomy aren’t confined to Sicilian crime clans.
+Macquarie Business School research into intra-family succession suggests that painful conflicts between filial loyalty and the desire for personal autonomy aren’t confined to Sicilian crime clans.

 Who’s going to run the shop?

 Even if they will never hand on or inherit a family business, all Australians have an interest in family business succession issues being constructively resolved as often as possible.

 That’s because no fewer 70 per cent of this nation’s approximately 2.1 million businesses – including behemoths such as (James Packer’s) Crown Resorts, Hancock Prospecting, Ingham Enterprises, Linfox, Manildra Group, Visy and Westfield – are family run.

 Research indicates individuals with entrepreneurial parents are more likely to be entrepreneurial themselves.
 However, many of them want to start their own businesses.

 Given Baby Boomers are both disproportionately likely to be business owners and poised to retire in large numbers over the next decade, there’s been surprisingly little research into what motivates individuals to take over a family business.